“Then took Mary a pound of ointment of Spikenard,

 Subtle Properties: (emotional and energetic): Spikenard resonates with the base chakra.
 It’s a beautiful essential oil when you want to encourage forgiveness and return to emotional balance.
 It relaxes the mind so help slow down excessive thinking.

-Applications: (Here are some guidelines for making your own essential oil blends in a safe dilution.)
+Applications: (Here are some guidelines for making essential oil blends in a safe dilution.)

 - Add a drop of Spikenard and a drop of Ylang Ylang to any blend for anxiety and insomnia.